nhat-phan/merge-request-integration/README.md

 ### License

-The plugin is an open source released under Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported license (CC BY-NC-ND 3.0).
+The plugin is an open source released under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.

 It's totally free if you are using it for public repositories.